 - Student loans to medical students.

-- Summer fellowships in government and community service that allow medical students to work alongside Society physician members to address public health issues.
+- Summer fellowships that allow medical students to work alongside Society physician members to address public health issues.

 - Grants for education and research initiatives that promote modifiable lifestyle choices to improve health.